collectioneering/ConFormat/README.ConQR.md

 ## ConQR

-Provides QR code output on the terminal.
+Provides Unicode-based QR code formatting for use in a terminal.

 This project uses code by Project Nayuki, licensed as follows: